-Enjoy this delicious summer salad bursting with flavors of the Middle East and Ethiopia.
+Enjoy this delicious summer salad bursting with flavours of the Middle East and Ethiopia.
 Smoky tender char-grilled vegetables, nutty chickpea, perfumed preserved lemon, and fragrant herbs.
 The salad served with a super tender grilled chicken breast, pre-marinated in spicy Ethiopian Mamia’s sauce.

 Chickpea.
 A few months ago I had a very long flight to Europe with 3 meals, can you imagine!
-I rarely enjoyed the plane meal, but this flight has been very special – I got not only fresh and delicious meals, but I also got inspiration.
+I rarely enjoyed the plane meals, but this flight has been very special – I got not only fresh and delicious meals, but I also got inspiration.
 All legumes in salads were cooked perfectly and had the right texture.
-It was lentils, chickpeas, and cannellini beans so full of flavor.
+It was lentils, chickpeas, and cannellini beans so full of flavour.
 So I banned all tasteless, mushy canned legumes after my trip, now I use only freshly cooked.
 For this salad, I used dried chickpea from the nearest Indian grocery store.
-I soaked it in the water overnight, then cooked in pressure cooker about 20 minutes.
+I soaked it in water overnight, then cooked in a pressure cooker for about 20 minutes.
 Taste of freshly cooked chickpea is absolutely divine!

-Mamia’s sauce is extraordinary flavourful and extremely unique.
+Mamia’s sauce is an extraordinary flavourful and extremely unique.
 Ethiopian food is one of the most exciting cuisines in the world.
-Mamia’s sauce is made using authentic Ethiopian recipe with spices sourced directly from Ethiopia.
+Mamia’s sauce is made using the authentic Ethiopian recipe with spices sourced directly from Ethiopia.
 The sauce is surprisingly good during the summer, I like to pair it with Middle Eastern cuisine.
 That chicken salad, it’s never enough, I cook this recipe every week.
 If you haven’t checked out my Butterflied Chicken recipe, I highly recommend it too.

 For the spicy chicken:

-- 3 free-range chicken breast
+- 3 free-range chicken breasts

 - 1/2 cup Mamia’s Kiwi Hot sauce